-Oral comprehensive exam (and thesis defense if applicable)
+Part II: Oral comprehensive exam & thesis defense

 The oral exam should be scheduled no more than ten days after the written exam.
 The student provides a draft of his/her professional paper or Master's thesis to each of his/her committee members at least fourteen calendar days before his/her oral examination.